saveourtool/diktat/info/guide/guide-chapter-3.md

 1. Argument lists: \
 a) Eight spaces are used to indent argument lists (both in declarations and at call sites). \
 b) Arguments in argument lists can be aligned if they are on different lines.

 2. Eight spaces are used if there is a newline after any binary operator.

 3. Eight spaces are used for functional-like styles when the newline is placed before the dot.

-4. Supertype lists: \
+4. Super type lists: \
-a) Four spaces are used if the colon before the supertype list is on a new line. \
+a) Four spaces are used if the colon before the super type list is on a new line. \
-b) Four spaces are used before each supertype, and eight are used if the colon is on a new line.
+b) Four spaces are used before each super type, and eight are used if the colon is on a new line.

-**Note** that there should be an indentation after all statements such as `if`, `for`, etc.; however, according to this code style, such statements require braces.
+**Note:** there should be an indentation after all statements such as `if`, `for`, etc.; however, according to this code style, such statements require braces.

 ```kotlin
 if (condition)